sylabs/singularity/e2e/README.md

 ```

 To run specific top-level tests (as defined in the `testhelper.Tests` struct
-returned by eache group's `E2ETests` function) supply a regular expression in an
+returned by each group's `E2ETests` function) supply a regular expression in an
 `E2E_TESTS` argument to the make target:

 ```sh